CoderYihaoWang/coderyihaowang.github.io/content/blog/building-a-hugo-theme/building-a-hugo-theme.md

 ## Mental model

 As a content writer, we write contents in markdown, put them in correct folders, add some meta-data in front matter, and that's it.
 Hugo takes care of everything else for us.
 But if we want to build our own themes, we need to understand a bit more about how Hugo works behind the scenes.
-The below diagram show my mental model when I use Hugo:
+The below diagram shows my mental model when I use Hugo:

 ![](/images/building-a-hugo-theme/Hugo-mental-model.png)